iCode13/News-Sentiment-Analysis-App/README.md

 ## Data Set:
 * [New York Times Archives](https://developer.nytimes.com/docs/articlesearch-product/1/overview):
-Collected data from a 3-year period from 2015 to 2017.
+Collected data over a 3-year period from 2015 to 2017.

 ## Sentiment Analysis Using Natural Language Processing (NLP):
 A type of NLP called Sentiment Analysis was performed that attempts to determine some measure of the "feeling" of a text, often described as the text's positivity or negativity.
 A simple form of sentiment analysis was employed that uses a "lexicon," or a list of words that have been assigned meanings.